Anne of Cleves: After the annulment

+In the summer of 1556, Anne's brother William complained about some of her servants.
+He had heard that Otto Wylick, Jasper Brockhausen, and his wife, Gertrude, made difficulties in Anne's household.
+Gertrude was said to have beguiled Anne with impostures and incantations.
+The matter came before Queen Mary and the English council of Philip II, and in September Brockhausen and Wylick were expelled.

 Death

 When Anne's health began to fail, Mary allowed her to live at Chelsea Old Manor, where Henry's last wife, Catherine Parr, had lived after her remarriage.
 Here, in the middle of July 1557, Anne dictated her last will.
 In it, she mentions her brother, sister, and sister-in-law, as well as the future Queen Elizabeth, the Duchess of Suffolk, and the Countess of Arundel.
 She left some money to her servants and asked Mary and Elizabeth to employ them in their households.
 She was remembered by everyone who served her as a particularly generous and easy-going mistress.

-Anne died at Chelsea Old Manor on 16 July 1557.
+Anne died at Chelsea Old Manor on 16 July 1557, aged 41 or 42.
 The most likely cause of her death was cancer.
-She was buried in Westminster Abbey, on 3 August, in what has been described as a "somewhat hard-to-find tomb" on the opposite side of Edward the Confessor's shrine and slightly above eye level for a person of average height.
+She was buried in Westminster Abbey on 3 August in what has been described as a "somewhat hard-to-find tomb" on the opposite side of Edward the Confessor's shrine and slightly above eye level for a person of average height.

-Anne's epitaph in Westminster Abbey, which is in English, reads simply:
+Anne's epitaph in Westminster Abbey, reads simply:

-She also has the distinction of being the last of Henry VIII's wives to die.
+She was the last of Henry VIII's wives to die.